View Full Bibliography of Dr. Cutler's Work

-In Focus: January 28, 2013.
-Dr. Cutler and coauthors' Burki, Kolter, and Chambliss -- short review published in online release to International Menopause Society members.
+In Focus: In January 2013, Dr. Cutler and coauthors' Burki, Kolter, and Chambliss -- commentary published in online release to International Menopause Society members.
 Mammography screening in symptomless women may do them more harm than good.

 Menopause Live - In November 2011, the online newsletter of the International Menopause Society printed and circulated the commentary, Mortality reduction by widespread screening: not quite as effective as we all hope?... on breast cancer, mammography and overdiagnosis by Dr. Cutler and coauthors Drs.
 Burki and Kolter.